8 Keys to Washing Dishes by Hand

 There are things we all have in our cupboards that can help with the cleaning processes.
 For example, vinegar, bicarbonate, coffee, and lemon are all helpful.

 You can use warm water with lemon and baking soda to get rid of grease.
 Also, vinegar can keep containers from growing mold.
-In addition, coffee grounds are absorbent and help to remove stubborn grease that’s stuck to pans.
+In addition, coffee grounds are absorbent and help remove stubborn grease stuck to pans.

 6. Wash your dishes in the right order